m00np1e/f5-bigip-decode/README.md

 Converted: 172.29.1.160:1480
 ```

-Thanks to Dimitry Snezhkov (https://github.com/dsnezhkov and https://github.ibm.com/dsnezhkov) for the suggestions and improvements to make the code more efficient.
+Thanks to Dimitry Snezhkov (https://github.com/dsnezhkov for the suggestions and improvements to make the code more efficient.